In today’s post, I want to educate people about General John Shalikashvili, a former General Officer and Chairman of the Joint Chiefs of Staff.

 How familiar are you with this Army leader?
-He was a top leader not so many years ago.
-And, General John Shalikashvili has an interesting background and story.
-Not a story he can now tell since he is deceased, so we will provide you with bits and pieces of this General’s story.
+He was a top military leader not so many years ago.
+General John Shalikashvili has an interesting background and story.
+He came from humble beginnings, but had an exceptional life.

 John was born on June 27th, 1936 in Warsaw, Poland to Dimitri Shalikashvili and Maria Rüdiger-Belyaeva.

 Notice I mentioned his birth in Warsaw, Poland… John survived the Nazi occupation of Poland and the 1944 uprising where John and his family had to flee to Germany.

 General John Shalikashvili was the first foreign born Army officer to become the Chairman of the Joint Chiefs of Staff.

 This is an area where I bow my head in great respect for General John Shalikashvili… He was drafted in 1958.
 He entered the United States Army as a private and attended Officer Candidate School and rose to one of the highest levels starting at the bottom.

 #5: Came From A Family Of Military Leaders

 The General came from a family of military leaders.
 John’s Grandfather was a General in the Tsarist Russian Army and his Father was an Officer in the Army of the Democratic Republic of Georgia and when Russia invaded Georgia, the Shalikashvili family exiled to Poland where he served in the Polish Army.

 When the Soviet Union invaded Poland, as a Georgian, he was recruited to fight for the Germans and he was taken prisoner by the British.

 He was released and reunited with the family.
 They stayed in Papenheim, Germany with relatives for several years.